What is DNA analysis?

 Single Nucleotide Polymorphism (SNP) Analysis

 Single Nucleotide Polymorphism (SNP) analysis is the most recently developed DNA analysis technique.
 SNPs are also known as genetic variants and are points in our DNA where there are single nucleotide differences between individuals.
-These are examined by running a DNA sample across a specialized computer chip.
+These are examined by running a DNA sample across a specialised computer chip.
 These chips are designed to detect up to one million SNPs in your DNA but will usually report on around 100,000.
 Analysis of these genetic variants is the method usually used to determine someone’s genetic predisposition to disease, and is increasingly common in ancestry DNA testing.
 You can read more about how SNP analysis is used for ancestry testing in our article: How do I trace my ancestry?

 Y DNA Analysis